DurandBastien/Search-Engine-LATimes/README.md

 ## Tests

 We have experimented different methods to improve our search engine for disjounctive queries.
 You will find our consistency and performance tests in the NAME file.
-You can run the tests but you will also see the expected results we have obtained with the following characteristics:
+You can run the tests but you will also see the expected results we have obtained.
-  - processor: TO COMPLETE
-  - ram: TO COMPLETE

 Finally, details of our working process and the sequential updates we made to build the framework are detailed in the following sections.